kentwang929/install/README.md

     The port that the agent should be listening on.
 - **overwrite_collectd_config [y/n]** -
     Answering yes will configure collectd to send metrics to the wavefront agent.
+- **app_configure [y/n]** -
+    Answering yes will run the mini installer that detects and configure the appropriate collectd configuration files.
+Answering no will keep the default configuration file.
+This command has to be entered along with overwrite_collectd_config argument.

 ## Non-interactive Mode